 Gender mainstreaming is observed across all project components of NUSAF2 projects.
-This is evident in the management and implementation structures, allocations of the completed structures on CIR and as well in the PWP road works.
-In CIR completed projects allocations female teachers are apriority for most of the schools allocations.
-There are very few cases where female teachers are not accommodated first.
-Meanwhile in HISP gender further observed in management structures CPC, SAC, CPMC and beneficiaries.
-According to the field performance monitoring reports from February 2014, out of the 64,134 total reached beneficiaries targeted, female were39,422 (63%) while male were 24,712 (37%).
-Currently, the numbers of beneficiaries have increased to a total of 80,096 direct for HISP Agriculture and Non Agriculture funded from $1^{st} - 8^{th}$ disbursement cycles.
+This is evident in the management and implementation structures, allocations of the completed HISP projects.
+Gender is further observed in management structures CPC, SAC, CPMC and beneficiaries.
+At the time of project closing (Feb 29, 2016), the numbers of beneficiaries have increased to a total of 80,096 direct for HISP Agriculture and Non Agriculture funded from 1st - 8th disbursement cycles.
 The gender distribution in this case is Females 49,159(61.4%) and Male 30,937(38.6%).
 This clearly indicates that gender equality and women empowerment goal is being realised under NUSAF2 Project implementation.
 This is further summarized in Figure 1 below.

 Figure 1: Trend of number of HISP direct beneficiaries by gender